sayd17/sayd17/README.md

 # Hi there, I'm Abu Sayeed! 👋

-I'm a passionate engineer based in Dhaka,Bangladesh.
+I'm a passionate software engineer based in Dhaka,Bangladesh.
 Welcome to my GitHub profile! 🚀

 ## About Me